Unitary groups and spectral sets: Spectral sets

 \section{Spectral sets}

 Let $\Omega$ be a bounded open subset in $\br^k$ of finite positive Lebesgue measure.
 Consider the commuting minimal operators in $L^2(\Omega)$, i.e., the differential operators defined on the dense domain $C_0^\infty$ in $L^2(\Omega)$.
-For the extension problem in this case \cite{Fug74}, one asks for existence of commuting selfadjoint extensions, a selfadjoint extension for each of the minimal Hermitian minimal operators.
-Now such systems of commuting selfadjoint extensions do not always exist (see e.g., \cite{Fug74}), but when they do, they generate a strongly continuous unitary representation of the additive group $\br^k$, acting on $L^2(\Omega)$.
-And vice versa, every such unitary representation $U$ comes from a system of commuting selfadjoint extensions.
+For the extension problem in this case \cite{Fug74}, one asks for existence of commuting self-adjoint extensions, a self-adjoint extension for each of the minimal Hermitian minimal operators.
+Now such systems of commuting self-adjoint extensions do not always exist (see e.g., \cite{Fug74}), but when they do, they generate a strongly continuous unitary representation of the additive group $\br^k$, acting on $L^2(\Omega)$.
+And vice versa, every such unitary representation $U$ comes from a system of commuting self-adjoint extensions.
 The joint spectrum of these extensions is called the spectrum of $U$.

 We focus on dimension $k=1$.
 We show (Theorem \ref{th3.1}) that a strongly continuous unitary representation $U$ of the additive group $\br$ exists, acting by local translations on $L^2(\Omega)$ (see Definition \ref{def3.3}), if and only if $(\Omega,\Lambda)$ is a spectral pair where $\Lambda$ is the spectrum of the unitary representation $U$.